JUDGES PAGE

 - rider placing a second hand on the reins

-Any queries around Judging please contact Gemma Williams or Steve Gregory
+Any queries around Judging please contact Steve Gregory